ankitects/anki-manual/src/editing.md

 Instead of creating lots of little decks, it's a better idea to use tags and/or fields to classify your content.
-Instead of creating a "food verbs” decks for example, you could add those cards to your main language study deck, and tag the cards with "food” and "verb”.
+Instead of creating a "food verbs" decks for example, you could add those cards to your main language study deck, and tag the cards with "food" and "verb".
 Each card can have multiple tags, which means you can do things like search for all verbs, or all food-related vocabulary, or all verbs that are related to food.

-For those who like to stay very organized, you can add fields to your notes to classify your content, such as "book”, "page”, and so on.
-Anki supports searching in specific fields, which means you can do a search for "book:'my book' page:63” and immediately find what you’re looking for.
+For those who like to stay very organized, you can add fields to your notes to classify your content, such as "book", "page", and so on.
+Anki supports searching in specific fields, which means you can do a search for "book:'my book' page:63" and immediately find what you're looking for.

-Anki’s [custom study and filtered deck](filtered-decks.md) features make this especially powerful, as you can create temporary decks out of search terms.
+Anki's [custom study and filtered deck](filtered-decks.md) features make this especially powerful, as you can create temporary decks out of search terms.
 This allows you to review your content mixed together in a single deck most of the time (for optimum memory), but also create temporary